Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Floquet dynamics

 Our numerical results can be understood via the following physical picture.
 On the outside of the black hole horizon, the wave packets $\tilde{W}^\dagger_{x_0,\omega}$ constructed from momenta near $-k^*$ are occupied in the Minkowski ground state and are moving to the left, i.e. towards the horizon.
-In Fig. \ref{fig:WPO} we show the time-evolution of such a wave packet.
+In Fig.\ \ref{fig:WPO}, we show the time evolution of such a wave packet.
 We see that part of it is transmitted through the horizon, and part of it is reflected back.
-The reflected part corresponds to the wave packets $W^\dagger_{x_0,\omega}$ whose occupation number is being measured in Eq. \eqref{wpocc}.
-From our numerics, we find that the left-moving wave packets $\tilde{W}^\dagger_{x_0,\omega}$ are transmitted through the horizon with probability $f(-\omega)$, and are reflected back with probability $f(\omega)$.
+The reflected part corresponds to the wave packets $W^\dagger_{x_0,\omega}$ whose occupation number is being measured in Eq.\ \eqref{wpocc}.
+For clarity, we have marked the parts of the Floquet dispersion corresponding to the incoming (reflected and transmitted) wave packets in this scattering process with a blue (orange) dot in Figs.\ \ref{fig:Fldisps}(a) and \ref{fig:Fldisps}(b).
+From our numerics, we find that the incoming left-moving wave packets $\tilde{W}^\dagger_{x_0,\omega}$ are transmitted through the horizon with probability $f(-\omega)$, and are reflected back with probability $f(\omega)$.
 After scattering, the wave packet states thus add a contribution $S = -f(\omega)\ln f(\omega) -f(-\omega)\ln f(-\omega)$ to the entanglement entropy across the horizon.
 This gives rise to a linear growth of the entanglement entropy, in accordance with the general picture for entanglement growth during quench dynamics put forward by Calabrese and Cardy \cite{CardyCalabrese}.
-To summarize, we find that Hawking radiation is the result of electrons deep inside the Fermi sea of the Minkowski ground state scattering off the horizon.
-As such, this realizes a fermionic lattice version of the subluminal scenario of \cite{Corley,UnruhSchutzhold1}.
-Notice also that the scattered single-particle states (right panel in Fig. \ref{fig:WPO}) can be interpreted as particle/hole Hawking-pairs, if we consider them as excitations on top of the initial Minkowksi-state $\ket{\psi_0}$.
-For example, for $\omega >0$ we can write $\ket{\psi_0(t)}\sim\left(\sqrt{f(-\omega)} W^\dagger_{x_{in} ,\omega}+\sqrt{f(\omega)} W^\dagger_{x_{out},\omega}\right)\ket{0}\sim\left(1+e^{-\pi\omega/\kappa} W^\dagger_{x_{out},\omega}W_{x_{in},\omega}\right) W^\dagger_{x_{in},\omega}\ket{0}$.

-As a final comment, let us note that the translation operator $\hat{T}_L$ cannot be written as the exponential of a local Hamiltonian \cite{Gross,Cirac}.
-This puts our model outside the well-studied class of 1D dynamics models consisting of finite-depth unitary circuits.
-However, our model can be realized on the edge of a 2D finite-depth quantum circuit \cite{Demler,Po,Fidkowski}, or by having a moving horizon and working in the co-moving frame, as in \cite{ciracion,Steinhauer2016}.
-This latter approach was also considered in the bosonic lattice model of Corley and Jacobson \cite{CorleyJacobson}, see \cite{Supplement} for more details on the relation with our Floquet model.

-\emph{Local hamiltonian quench dynamics --} In our second approach we quench the ground state of the Minkowski Hamiltonian $\hat{H}_0$ with the following local Hamiltonian: